department-of-veterans-affairs/ves-event-bus-developer-portal/docs/use-events.md

 In the Event Catalog, you’ll find the following information for every event:

-* A brief overview of the event, including:
+* A brief overview of the event, including its:
-    * a description
+    * description
     * VA domain
     * system of record
-    * topics that it’s published on
+    * topics
     * expected throughput
-    * the development lifecycle phase that it’s currently in
+    * development lifecycle phase
-    * other systems that are consuming it
+    * consuming systems
 * Schema: the overall structure of an event payload, described as an [Avro schema](https://docs.oracle.com/cd/E26161_02/html/GettingStartedGuide/avroschemas.html).

 ![A screenshot of the event catalog, showing a table to display events.
 The headers are name, topic, lifecycle, domain, and actions.
 There are filters on the left to filter content in the table.](https://github.com/department-of-veterans-affairs/ves-event-bus-developer-portal/assets/18290306/c50c04e0-0f98-4901-81f8-0b3c9d709137)